At the Immigrant's Table

 close up on individual magical keto cheesecake with raspberries for valentines

-This low carb keto raspberry cheesecake with a pink raspberry swirl makes for a beautiful, easy Valentine's Day dessert.
+This no bake raspberry cheesecake with a pink raspberry swirl makes for a beautiful, easy Valentine's Day dessert or a low sugar Shavuot cheesecake recipe.
+It requires no fancy ingredients or time consuming steps - just 30 minutes of prep time!

 raspberries and flowers and leaves

 My first memories around raspberries involve getting my fingers stabbed at a berry u-pick farm in the north of Israel.
-A hot August sun, prickly raspberry bushes and battalions of cranky children don't make for a perfect berry picking afternoon.
+A hot August sun, prickly raspberry bushes don't make for a perfect berry picking afternoon.

 Save This Recipe Form